The Cost of Living in Qatar: A Quick Guide

 And if you want to live in a more luxurious apartment or villa, you must be prepared to shell out even more money.
 A three-bedroom apartment in a popular district like West Bay costs an average of $12,590 per month.

 While this may sound discouraging, it doesn’t have to be.
-If you can afford the price of an apartment in this amazing country for at least a year, the comfort, luxury, and architectonic beauty that you will be exposed to living in Qatar is something that you’re unlikely to forget any time soon.
+If you can afford the price of an apartment in this amazing country for at least a year, stop doubting.
+The comfort, luxury, and architectonic beauty that you will be exposed to living in Qatar is something that you’re unlikely to forget any time soon.

-And of course, you could always try your luck with Qatar’s housing lottery system, which offers residents a chance to win houses for very low prices!
+And of course, you could always try your luck with Qatar’s housing lottery system!
+This system offers residents a chance to win houses for very low prices!

 While renting a flat in Qatar is undeniably costly, not everything is.
 Food, for example, is relatively cheap when compared to other countries with a similar cost of living.
-Let’s say you want to cook a mozzarella pizza at home and you want to buy flour, tomato sauce, onion, and mozzarella cheese.
+Let’s say you want to cook a mozzarella pizza at home.
+Naturally, you need to buy flour, tomato sauce, onion, and mozzarella cheese.

-In Qatar, the ingredients for this recipe cost an average of $8.00, while the same meal would cost you $9.00 in Switzerland, $9.50 in the United Arab Emirates, and $10.00 in Norway.
+In Qatar, the ingredients for this recipe cost an average of $8.00.
+Just for you to have an idea, the same meal would cost you $9.00 in Switzerland, $9.50 in the United Arab Emirates, and $10.00 in Norway.

-Oh, and if you want to buy a few drinks at the supermarket, our research suggests that you could spend $0.90 for a 2-liter bottle of water, $1.25 for a 1.5-liter bottle of Coca-Cola, and $9.50 for a 12-pack of beer.
+Oh, and if you want to buy a few drinks at the supermarket, more good news!
+Our research suggests that you could spend $0.90 for a 2-liter bottle of water, $1.25 for a 1.5-liter bottle of Coca-Cola, and $9.50 for a 12-pack of beer.

 Of course, cooking at home is not always an option and, when you do want to eat out to try new flavors and socialize with other travelers, Qatar has plenty of delicious options for you to choose from.